-This will be provided at your local civil registrar.
-Take note that forms vary per town so make sure you get it at the Local Civil Registrar of your city, town, or municipality.
+This will be provided by your local civil registrar.
+Take note that forms differ per town, so make sure you get them at the Local Civil Registrar of your local municipality.

 You will need to accomplish four (4) copies for registration.
 The four copies will be distributed to the registrant, the Office of the Civil Registrar-General, the solemnizing office, and the fourth copy will be retained for your file.

-Either one of you can claim the marriage license.
+Either one of you can claim this Philippine civil wedding requirement.
 If you need someone else to claim on your behalf, they will need an authorization letter.
 Once you receive your marriage license, make sure that all details are correct.
-Some couples have to go back because they found mistakes on their names or the dates.
+Some couples must go back because they found mistakes in their names or dates.
 While they’re correcting it, make sure they countersign the errors committed.

 Your CTC or Cedula will be issued after you pay community tax either to your barangay or the city.
-You can typically get it at the Treasurer’s Office.
+You can typically get this civil wedding requirement at a local Philippine Treasurer’s Office.
 Prepare a valid ID and payment.
 Your payment will be based on your income.
 For instance: Php5.00 (basic) + Php 1.00 for every Php1,000 gross income.
 So, if you declare that your income for last year was Php250,000, you will pay a fee of Php255.

-The barangay certificate is proof that you are living in a specific part of your city or town.
-To ask for one, head over to your local barangay hall.
-Inform the barangay officer that you’re applying for a barangay certificate and state the reason for your application (e.g. civil marriage requirements).
+A barangay certificate is a civil wedding requirement in the Philippines that serves as proof that you are living in a specific part of your city or town.
+You can request for a barangay certificate by visiting your local barangay hall.
+Inquire about applying for a certificate with a barangay hall officer and state your reasons for the request.

-They’ll require you to fill out an application form and submit your recent Community Tax Certificate or Cedula.
-You also have to pay a minimal fee (it usually doesn’t exceed Php100).
+You will then be asked to accomplish an application form, as well as submit your recent Cedula.
+You also must pay a minimal fee (it usually doesn’t exceed Php100).
 Processing will be done within the day.